 Finding effective strategies - not easy.
 Each of the people interviewed has found their own way of being active about what is happening with Islam throughout the world.
 They have figured out effective ways of reaching people.

-The other people are what I term "local heroes" - people who have found ways of reaching others in a smaller way.
+Who has already been interviewed?
+There is a mix of well-known people and others who are "local heroes" - people who have found ways of reaching others, but in a smaller way.

 Robert Spencer, of JihadWatch, which has a worldwide reach.
 On top of that, he's published 13 books, including 2 New York Times bestsellers.
 His most recent book: Arab Winter Comes to America: The Truth About the War We’re In.